Herbert Jones NBA Preview vs. the Jazz

-Herbert Jones and the rest of the New Orleans Pelicans will be hitting the court versus the Utah Jazz on Saturday at 9:30 PM ET.
+Herbert Jones and his New Orleans Pelicans teammates will match up versus the Utah Jazz on Monday at 9:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.